avosa/my-cheat-sheet/all_things_git.md

 ## create & clone

-If you fork a repository, you add it to your GitHub<br>
+If you fork a repository, you add it to your GitHub.
 It creates a full copy of the repo<br>
-And by cloning it, you push that repo to your computer (locally)
+By cloning it, you push that repo to your computer (locally)

 - create new repository
 ```bash